-Here are eight reasons why the last decades of life are harder now — and eight things you can do to bolster your own retirement.
+Here are eight reasons why the last decades of life are harder now — and some things you can do to bolster your own retirement.

 1. We’re living longer

 Tip: Find a trusted adviser.
-A fee-only Certified Financial Planner (preferably recommended by someone you know) can help you plan for retirement and make the most of your resources in ways you might not have anticipated.
-Take time to find someone really superb.
+A fee-only Certified Financial Planner — preferably someone recommended by a friend or family member — can help you plan for retirement and make the most of your resources.
+Take time to find someone superb.

 Tip: Don’t wait, take action.
-If you are still recovering from the last economic downturn, don’t wait until you’re in deep trouble to take action.
-Pride can prevent you from taking needed action when you’re in trouble.
-Don’t spend retirement savings or home equity trying to repay unmanageable debt.
+Don’t let pride prevent you from getting help.
+And don’t spend retirement savings or home equity trying to repay unmanageable debt.